Bioinitiative Report: Criticism

 The following government health authorities and independent expert groups have reviewed the BioInitiative Report and made the following comments on the merit of its claims.

 Health Council of the Netherlands

 The Health Council of the Netherlands reviewed the BioInitiative report in September 2008 and concluded it is a selective review of existing research and does not present a balanced analysis considering the relative scientific quality of different studies.
-Some of the shortcomings identified included that the report made false claims as well as claims which lacked scientific basis.
+Some shortcomings identified included that the report made false claims, as well as claims which lacked scientific basis.